Macy's predicts another early start to holiday season shopping

 The department store chain is also discounting heavily to spur demand for discretionary products such as casual apparel, which has fallen out of fashion due to soaring inflation.

-"There are so many deals because of retailers' over inventory situation that people are buying early for the holidays.
-But there are many different takes on how it's going to play out," retail analyst Jane Hali of Jane Hali & Associates said.
+"There are so many deals because of retailers' over-inventoried situation that people are buying early for the holidays.
+But there are many different takes on how it's going to play out," said Jane Hali, CEO ofinvestment researchfirm Jane Hali & Associates.

 Best Buy Chief Executive Corie Barry said in August she expected shoppers to return to the usual late pre-pandemic holiday shopping pattern this year as they wait for the best deals on products at its stores.